The Ultimate Guide to Green Travel: Reduce Your Footprint

 Up in the Air

-Now this one is a little bit trickier.
-While many airlines claim to be making strong efforts to reduce their impact on the environment, it’s often a matter of circumstance or one’s perspective.
-For instance, Northwest Airlines recently announced they were removing spoons from their in-flight meals to reduce the planes weight, thus less air pollution, however – here’s the kicker – being one of the oldest fleets in the sky, their fuel emission and efficiency is terrible, hugely outweighing the offset of pollution their spoon-reduction-policy may provide.
-So it’s a hard to sympathise with their Green efforts, although something is better than nothing, right?
+Now, this one is a little bit trickier.
+While many airlines claim to be making substantial efforts to reduce their impact on the environment, it’s often a matter of circumstance or one’s perspective.
+For instance, Northwest Airlines recently announced they were removing spoons from their in-flight meals to reduce the plane’s weight, thus less air pollution – here’s the kicker – being one of the oldest fleets in the sky, their fuel emission and efficiency are terrible, hugely outweighing the offset of pollution their spoon-reduction-policy may provide.
+So it’s hard to sympathize with their Green efforts, although something is better than nothing, right?

-So while it isn’t always easy choosing an airline to go with, you can ask these few questions to help determine which airline you’ll choose due to their efforts to go green.
+So, while it isn’t always easy choosing an airline to go with, you can ask these few questions to help determine which airline you’ll select due to their efforts to go green.

-• Does the airline have a policy that outlines its goals and objectives for reducing their carbon footprint in the future?
+• Does the airline have a policy that outlines its goals and objectives for reducing its carbon footprint in the future?

-• Is their carbon offsetting options for booking for all flights?
+• Are there carbon offsetting options for booking all flights?

 • Is the airline making conscious efforts to reduce municipal waste?
-Eg. Recycling food items, minimising print magazine runs etc.
+E.g., Recycling food items, minimizing print magazine runs, etc.

-Take for instance our airline of choice here at Blue Osa.
+Take, for instance, our airline of choice here at Blue Osa.
 How to get to and from San Jose to Puerto Jimenez?
 Nature Air!
-A green airline – Nature Air is the world’s only carbon neutral airline and of course our number one choice to visitors arriving here who are committed to green travel.
+A green airline – Nature Air is the world’s only carbon-neutral airline and, of course, our number one choice for visitors arriving here who are committed to green travel.

 On the Ground